jetbase-hq/jetbase/docs/commands/upgrade.md

 ```

 !!! warning
     Skipping validation can lead to inconsistent database state.
 Only use these options if you understand the implications.

-## How It Works

-1. **Checks for pending migrations** — Compares files in `migrations/` with the database
-2. **Validates existing migrations** — Ensures checksums and files match (unless skipped)
-3. **Acquires a lock** — Prevents other processes from running migrations simultaneously
-4. **Applies migrations in order** — Executes the `-- upgrade` section of each file
-5. **Records the migration** — Stores version, checksum, and timestamp in the database
-6. **Releases the lock** — Allows other processes to run migrations
+    To learn more, see [Validations](../validations/index.md).

 ## Migration Types

-During upgrade, Jetbase processes three types of migrations:
+During upgrade, Jetbase processes three types of migrations.
+Most developers will only ever need to worry about the standard Versioned Migrations.

 ### Versioned Migrations (`V*`)